Stalinko/ViewValues/README.md

 ViewValues
 ==========

-Class which imitates array through "SPL::ArrayObject" and let's you forget about escaping your HTML
+Class that imitates array through "SPL::ArrayObject" and let's you forget about escaping your HTML